Master’s Programs During the COVID-19 Crisis

 Our Master’s Programs are

-This year, we inaugurated six new interdisciplinary master’s degrees in Cognitive Neuroscience, Data Science, Data Analysis and Visualization, Digital Humanities, International Migration Studies, and Quantitative Methods in the Social Sciences.
-In Fall 2019, we will open our newest master’s program in Biography and Memoir.
-In a rapidly changing world, these master’s programs build flexible capacities for critical analysis, knowledge acquisition, and problem solving.
+We now have seven new interdisciplinary master's degrees, in Biography and Memoir, Cognitive Neuroscience, Data Science, Data Analysis and Visualization, Digital Humanities, International Migration Studies, and Quantitative Methods in the Social Sciences.
+In Fall 2020, we will open our newest master's program in Nanoscience.
+In a rapidly changing world, these master's programs build flexible capacities for critical analysis, knowledge acquisition, and problem solving.

 All of our master’s degrees are designed to prepare students for career advancement as well as doctoral education.